savonet/book/workflow.md

 we play the file `test.mp3` and specify that the title should be "La bohème".
 Here, the "real" part of the url ends with `/play`, and the part after the question mark (`?`) should be considered as arguments, separated by ampersand (`&`) and passed in the form `name=value`.
-It should also be noted that urls use a particular, standardized, coding, where `%20` represents a space.
+It should also be noted that an URL uses a particular, standardized, coding, where `%20` represents a space.
 This can be achieved as follows:

 ```{.liquidsoap include="liq/harbor.http.register-play.liq" from=1 to=-1}